Quality control

 • If locations are imported using the wrong coordinate reference system, the tracks will be slightly shifted from their actual locations.
 Solution: Fix incorrectly mapped values.

 • If the lines between locations are clearly wrong, check that the timestamps and tag IDs were imported correctly.
-You can select Sort by last update to see the last date for each deployment.
-Incorrectly mapped timestamps often result in timestamps in the future.
+View timestamps and locations in the Event Editor, or select Sort by last update on the map to see the last date for each deployment.
+Incorrectly mapped timestamps can result in timestamps in the future.
 Solution: Fix incorrectly mapped values.

 • Check attribute values.
 Download all or part of the imported data and compare attribute values for a few events to those in your original data file.
 In particular, check that the timestamps are correct and that any conversions or controlled-list mappings worked as expected.
 (If you select the wrong time zone when mapping your timestamp, there is no way for Movebank to know this is incorrect!
 Timestamps stored in Movebank use the format yyyy-MM-dd HH:mm:ss.SSS and are always in UTC.)